The best Potato Soup recipe! Ready in 35 minutes.

 I remember getting together for our cooking group at the leader’s house.
 Her name was Norma.
-I can’t really remember who all was in my class, but I remember Norma.
+I can’t really remember who all was in my class, but I remember many of the things Norma taught us.

-She taught us how to cut vegetables the correct way; how to make pudding from scratch.
+She taught us how to cut vegetables the correct way.
+She showed us how to make pudding from scratch.
 We made a fun fruit salad.
 But my favorite of all the things we made was potato soup.

 For many years, I have made this potato soup recipe.
-It has morphed from the original recipe in my 4H book, but the spirit of the soup stays the same.
+It has morphed from the original recipe in my 4-H cookbook, but the spirit of the soup stays the same.
 This potato soup is a thinner potato soup than some, and I really like that.

 You can add bacon or sausage if you want to, and it will be amazing.
 Or you can add in a can of clams for clam chowder.
 But personally I just love this potato soup exactly how it is.

 We made this potato soup using potatoes that the kids and I gleaned from a local farm field.
-If you’d like to glean potatoes, most farmers are perfectly happy to have you do so.
-Just check with the farmer ahead of time to make sure they are fine with it.
+If you’d like to learn about how to glean potatoes, I wrote a post about it!

 - 3 C. Potatoes 1/2" cubes